Nthabz/pdsnd_github/README.md

 ### Date created
-11/12/2019
+17/12/2019

 ### Project Title
-Bikeshare Analysis
+Bikeshare

 ### Description
-Analysing the data from bikehsare
+Analysing bikeshare data using python

 ### Files used
-Bikeshare data
+Include the files used

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.